dssg/MLinPractice/README.md

 ## Grace Days
 Project teams receive 3 total grace days for use on your project deliverables.
 You may not use more than 1 grace day on any single assignment.
 We will automatically keep a tally of these grace days for you; they will be applied greedily.

+## Participation and Missing Days
+Attendance in class and participation in class discussions is a large part of 10-718.
+Throughout the semester your participation will be measured by your responses in class and via Slido.
+You are permitted to miss a maximum of 4 lectures in order to still be considered for full participation credit, more than this will begin to reduce your participation grade.

 ## Structure
 The course is divided into three modules: